 When thinking of buying a skylight, you first need to understand the benefits:

-• Natural light: they let a lot of natural light in since they are in line with the sky.
-Not only does this make everything brighter, it has health benefits as well.
+- Natural light: they let a lot of natural light in since they are in line with the sky.
+Not only does this make everything brighter, but it also has health benefits as well.

-• Warmth: If you need a little bit of warmth but don’t want to turn on the heat, a skylight can shine sun into your house, warming up space.
+- Warmth: If you need a little bit of warmth but don’t want to turn on the heat, a skylight can shine the sun into your house, warming up the space.

-With everything, there’s going to be negatives along with the positives.
+With everything, there are going to be negatives along with the positives.
 It’s important that you know what the drawbacks are before you jump in and decide to buy something.

 Now that you know a little bit more about skylights, you’ll be able to decide if it’s something you want to install in your home.
 If you still aren’t sure, you can do more research or just think about it for a while.
 Remember, if you choose not to get one right now, there’s always the chance to get one later on.